lemon24/reader/docs/plugins.rst

 it was removed because
 it's not possible to get tweets using the free API tier anymore.

-However, the plugin used the internal :ref:`parser` API in new and interesting ways – it mapped the multiple tweets in a thread to a single entry, and stored old tweets alongside the rendered HTML content to avoid retrieving them again when updating the thread/entry.
+However, the plugin used the internal :ref:`parser` API :ref:`in new and interesting ways <twitter-lessons>`
+– it mapped the multiple tweets in a thread to a single entry, and stored old tweets alongside the rendered HTML content to avoid retrieving them again when updating the thread/entry.